wintermi/zsh-rust/README.md

 ```

 ## Prerequisite Checks
-A number of simple checks are performed to verify the following Rust programming language tools have been installed:
+A number of checks are performed to verify the following Rust programming language tools have been installed:

 - [`rustup`](https://rustup.rs/) - Installer for the Rust programming language
 - [`rustc`](https://www.rust-lang.org/) - The Rust programming language